pandemonius024/tyria-by-tas_v.2/content/Tyria, by Emi R. Tas (2nd Ed.)/4. The Lands of Tyria/of the Prime Material Plane/Revanon/Vinovia/Brudel.md

   - ETERNITY
   - WIP
 ---
-Brudel was a militaristic city state, known for their heightened aggression with those they shared borders with.
-The Brudel empire was responsible for [[Hasha]]'s demise, as well as their own.
+Brudel was a city state in northern [[Vinovia]], best known for their heightened aggression with those they shared borders with.
+The Brudeli people maintained a culture of strict orthodoxy, wherein the church held supremacy over the legislature and used that power to enforce its policies.

+Brudel